Edchja/cheat-sheet/linux/configuration.md

 ### Update Script

-Here is a handy shell script, that will fully update, upgrade and remove unused dependencies from your system.
+Here is a handy shell script, that will fully update, upgrade and remove unused dependencies from your system:

 ```bash
 function apt-upd {